jimmyskull/LUAunit/doc/index.rst

     OK

 The number of tests ignored by the selection is printed, along with the test result.
-The pattern can be any lua pattern.
+The pattern can be any LUA pattern.
 Be sure to exclude all magic characters with % (like -+?*) and protect your pattern from the shell interpretation by putting it in quotes.